Localization

 </MoniteProvider>

-• The keys are the keys of the labels you wish to replace.
-You can find all available keys here - look for the msgid strings.
-The keys mostly match the exact text labels that you see in the interface.
+• The keys represent the text labels in the React SDK UI that you wish to replace.
+You can find all available keys on Monite's Portable Object template—look for the msgid strings.
+The keys match the exact text labels that you see in the UI.

 Any other labels not specified in the messages object will keep their original text.